cloudevents/spec/extensions/classification.md

 # Examples

-The following example shows a CloudEvent the producer has labelled as PUBLIC:
+The following example shows a CloudEvent the producer has labeled as PUBLIC:

 ```JSON
 {